QitOS gives you a stableDocumentation Index

 AgentModule + Engine kernel for building reproducible LLM agents.
-Whether you’re prototyping ReAct loops, running GAIA benchmarks, or shipping a production coding agent, QitOS keeps your runs traceable, your patterns composable, and your results reproducible.
+Whether you are prototyping ReAct loops, running GAIA benchmarks, or shipping a production coding agent, QitOS keeps your runs traceable, your patterns composable, and your results reproducible.

-A long-running QitOS coding run stays readable instead of turning into opaque glue code.
+A long-running QitOS coding run stays readable — it does not degrade into opaque glue code.

 Two ways to author agents in QitOS